 Do you have a drawing or photo that you’d like to make into an embroidered design?
-In Mark and Paint on Canvas and Fabric, you will mark and paint one design onto needlepoint canvas and one onto silk fabric.
+In our Group Correspondence Course Mark and Paint on Canvas and Fabric, you will mark and paint one design onto needlepoint canvas and one onto silk fabric.

 Step-by-step instructions are given for painting with acrylic paint and fabric paint or dye (including using resist).
 The importance of using markers and paint that conform to archival quality standards for fabrics is emphasized.
 An appendix gives details about specific products and sources.
 Students may use the three provided designs, but are encouraged to create their own.
 The annotated bibliography includes design and drawing books, but this class will not teach drawing per se.